trifle-io/trifle-io.github.io/docs/logger/usage.md

 end
 ```

+You can read more about persisting and callbacks in, well, [Callbacks](/docs/logger/callbacks.html) doc.

 Then using examples from above you can get combined out

 ```ruby
 Trifle::Logger.tracer.wrapup
 {:at=>1612686322, :message=>"Trifle::Trace has been initialized for sample", :state=>:success, :head=>false, :meta=>false}